andrewavd/launchschool/oopprogramming/inheritance.md

 This is similar to our previous example, with the difference being that `super` takes an argument, hence the passed in argument is sent to the superclass.
 Consequently, in this example when a	`BadDog` class is created the passed in `name` argument ("bear") is passed to the superclass and set to the `@name` instance variable.

-## Mixing in Modules
+### Mixing in Modules
 Another way to DRY up your code in Ruby is to use *modules*.
-We've already seen a little bit of how to use modules, but we'll give a few mor examples here.
+We've already seen a little bit of how to use modules, but we'll give a few more examples here.

-Extracting common methods to a superclass, like we did in the privious section, is a great way to model concepts that are naturally hierarchiacal.
+Extracting common methods to a superclass, like we did in the previous section, is a great way to model concepts that are naturally hierarchiacal.
 We gave the example of animals.
-We have a generic superclass called `Animal` tha can keep all basic behavior of all animals.
+We have a generic superclass called `Animal` that can keep all basic behavior of all animals.
 We can then expand on the model a little and have, perhaps, a `Mammal` subclass of `Animal`.
 We can imagine the entire class hierarchy to look something like the figure below.

 ![image](https://d2aw5xe2jldque.cloudfront.net/books/ruby/images/animal_hierarchy.jpg)

-The above diagram shows what pure class baded inheritance looks like.
+The above diagram shows what pure class based inheritance looks like.
 Remember the goal of this is to put the right behavior (i.e., methods) in the right class so we don't need to repeat code in multiple classes.
-We can imagine that all 1Fish1 objects are related to animals that lilve in the water, so perhaps a 1swim1 method should be in the 1Fish1 class.
-We can laso imagine that all 1mammal1 objects will have warm blood, so we can create a method caled `qarm_bloded?` in the `Mammal` class and have it return `true`.
-There fore, the `Cat` and `Dog` objects will have access to the `war_bloded?` method which is automatically inherited from `Mamma` by the `Cat` and `Dog` classes. but they won't have access to the methods in the `Fish` class.
+We can imagine that all `Fish` objects are related to animals that live in the water, so perhaps a `swim` method should be in the `Fish` class.
+We can also imagine that all `mammal` objects will have warm blood, so we can create a method caled `warm_blooded?` in the `Mammal` class and have it return `true`.
+Therefore, the `Cat` and `Dog` objects will have access to the `warm_blooded?` method which is automatically inherited from `Mammal` by the `Cat` and `Dog` classes. but they won't have access to the methods in the `Fish` class.

-This type of hierarchical modeling works, to some extent, but thre are always exceptions.
+This type of hierarchical modeling works, to some extent, but there are always exceptions.
 For example, we put the `swim` method in the `Fish` class, but some mammals can swim as well.
-We don't want to move the 	swim` method into `Animal` because not all animals swim, and we don't want to create another `swim` method in `Dog` because that violated the DRY principle.
+We don't want to move the `swim` method into `Animal` because not all animals swim, and we don't want to create another `swim` method in `Dog` because that violated the DRY principle.
 For concerns such as these, we'd like to group them into a module and then *mix* in that module to the classes that require those behaviors.

 ```ruby
 module Swimmable